-Issuu is partnering with Stripe, a leading online payments platform, so publishers can charge for their publications and collect credit and debit card payments from their readers.
+Issuu has a partnership with Stripe, a leading online payment platform, so publishers can charge for their publications and collect credit and debit card payments from their readers.

 NOTE: Issuu only supports countries supported by Stripe at this time.
 Click here to see a list of supported countries.